-BRIQUETTES Are compressed blocks of fuel, generally able to ash from mineral fuels should never be allowed to build up so that burn for long periods and remarkable for their consistency.
+BRIQUETTES Are compressed blocks of fuel, generally able to burn for long periods and remarkable for their consistency.
 'Homefire' and 'Phurnacite' are smokeless types while other brands are made from lignite, peat or housecoal.

 PETROLEUM COKE sold as 'Petcoke', 'Longbeach' and other names, is made from oil, should not be used, it will rapidly degrade interior parts.